-Flights (economy class) with British Airways (Airbus A320); travel by private coach for transfers and one excursion; accommodation as described below; 2 lunches and 2 dinners with wine; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy class) with British Airways (Airbus A320); travel by private coach for transfers and one excursion; accommodation as described below; 1 lunch and 4 dinners with wine; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Fürstenhof: the finest hotel in the city, yet not large and with the feel of a discreet private club.
+Hotel Fürstenhof, Leipzig: the finest hotel in the city, yet not large and with the feel of a discreet private club.
 A converted 19th-century building, it is furnished throughout with antique furniture.
-Situated just outside the line of the mediaeval walls.
+Situated just outside the line of the medieval walls.
 Single rooms are doubles for sole use.

 There is quite a lot of walking involved, some of it on cobbled streets.
-The venues are between 15–20 minutes on foot from the hotel and participants are expected to walk to and from the concerts.
+The venues are between 15–20 minutes on foot from the hotel and participants are expected to walk to and from the concerts (except the Federal Court building where a coach is provided).
 Group size: between 10 and 22 participants.